simonmichael/hledger/hledger/hledger.m4.md

 - HTML output can be styled by an optional `hledger.css` file in the same directory.

 - HTML output will be UTF-8 encoded.
 If your web browser is showing junk characters, you may need to change its text encoding to UTF-8.
-Eg in Safari, see View -> Text Encoding.
+  Eg in Safari, see View -> Text Encoding and Settings -> Advanced -> Default Encoding.

 ### JSON output